 Figure 3.20 The coordinates tab when utilizing a rectangular grid based overland model.
-Note the additional tab 'Cell Indices organised in an ordered list.
+Note the additional tab 'Cell Indices ber of cells in the horizontal and vertical directions respectively.
+The cells are organised in an ordered list.
 The linked cells can be horizontal, vertical, or have any other alignment.